v-cakoll/docs.it-it/docs/visual-basic/programming-guide/language-features/xml/overview-of-linq-to-xml.md

 ---
-title: Cenni preliminari su LINQ to XML in Visual Basic ms.date: 07/20/2015
+title: Panoramica di LINQ to XML ms.date: 07/20/2015
 helpviewer_keywords:
 - LINQ to XML [Visual Basic], about LINQ to XML
 - LINQ [Visual Basic], LINQ to XML ms.assetid: 01c62a79-6d58-468e-84fb-039c05947701
-ms.openlocfilehash: 5080efdf10a8e3b1f6815e836f9fffe968a8e4e0
+ms.openlocfilehash: 80d94ecb7dcc196ad831be7418bfecc785015cf9
-ms.sourcegitcommit: 68653db98c5ea7744fd438710248935f70020dfb
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "69939255"
+ms.locfileid: "74346229"
 ---
 # <a name="overview-of-linq-to-xml-in-visual-basic"></a>Cenni preliminari su LINQ to XML in Visual Basic
-Visual Basic fornisce supporto per [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] i valori letterali XML e le proprietà Axis XML.
-In questo modo è possibile utilizzare una sintassi familiare e pratica per l'utilizzo di XML nel codice Visual Basic.
-I *valori letterali XML* consentono di includere codice XML direttamente nel codice.
-Le *Proprietà Axis XML* consentono di accedere a nodi figlio, nodi discendenti e attributi di un valore letterale XML.
-Per ulteriori informazioni, vedere [Cenni preliminari sui valori letterali XML](../../../../visual-basic/programming-guide/language-features/xml/xml-literals-overview.md) e [accesso a XML in Visual Basic](../../../../visual-basic/programming-guide/language-features/xml/accessing-xml.md).
+Visual Basic provides support for [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] through XML literals and XML axis properties.
+This enables you to use a familiar, convenient syntax for working with XML in your Visual Basic code. *XML literals* enable you to include XML directly in your code. *XML axis properties* enable you to access child nodes, descendant nodes, and attributes of an XML literal.
+For more information, see [XML Literals Overview](../../../../visual-basic/programming-guide/language-features/xml/xml-literals-overview.md) and [Accessing XML in Visual Basic](../../../../visual-basic/programming-guide/language-features/xml/accessing-xml.md).

- [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)]è un'API di programmazione XML in memoria progettata specificamente per sfruttare i vantaggi [!INCLUDE[vbteclinqext](~/includes/vbteclinqext-md.md)]di.
-Sebbene sia possibile chiamare direttamente [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] le API, solo Visual Basic consente di dichiarare i valori letterali XML e di accedere direttamente alle proprietà Axis XML.
+ [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] is an in-memory XML programming API designed specifically to take advantage of [!INCLUDE[vbteclinqext](~/includes/vbteclinqext-md.md)].
+Although you can call the [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] APIs directly, only Visual Basic enables you to declare XML literals and directly access XML axis properties.

 > [!NOTE]
-> I valori letterali XML e le proprietà Axis XML non sono supportati nel codice dichiarativo in una pagina ASP.NET.
-Per usare Visual Basic funzionalità XML, inserire il codice in una pagina code-behind nell'applicazione ASP.NET.
+> XML literals and XML axis properties are not supported in declarative code in an ASP.NET page.
+To use Visual Basic XML features, put your code in a code-behind page in your ASP.NET application.

- [Pulsante](./media/overview-of-linq-to-xml/play-video-icon-example.gif) Riproduci Per le dimostrazioni video correlate, vedere la pagina relativa alla procedura per iniziare [a usare LINQ to XML](/aspnet/web-forms/videos/data-access/linq-videos-from-the-vb-team/how-do-i-get-started-with-linq-to-xml) e [come creare fogli di calcolo di Excel con LINQ to XML](/aspnet/web-forms/videos/data-access/linq-videos-from-the-vb-team/how-do-i-create-excel-spreadsheets-using-linq-to-xml).
+ [Play button](./media/overview-of-linq-to-xml/play-video-icon-example.gif) For related video demonstrations, see [How Do I Get Started with LINQ to XML?](/aspnet/web-forms/videos/data-access/linq-videos-from-the-vb-team/how-do-i-get-started-with-linq-to-xml) and [How Do I Create Excel Spreadsheets using LINQ to XML?](/aspnet/web-forms/videos/data-access/linq-videos-from-the-vb-team/how-do-i-create-excel-spreadsheets-using-linq-to-xml).

 ## <a name="creating-xml"></a>Creazione di XML
- Esistono due modi per creare alberi XML in Visual Basic. È possibile dichiarare un valore letterale XML direttamente nel codice oppure è possibile usare [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] le API per creare l'albero.
-Entrambi i processi consentono al codice di riflettere la struttura finale dell'albero XML.
-Nell'esempio di codice seguente, ad esempio, viene creato un elemento XML:
+ There are two ways to create XML trees in Visual Basic.
+You can declare an XML literal directly in code, or you can use the [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] APIs to create the tree.
+Both processes enable the code to reflect the final structure of the XML tree.
+For example, the following code example creates an XML element:

  [!code-vb[VbXmlSamples#5](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples2.vb#5)]

- Per ulteriori informazioni, vedere [creazione di codice XML in Visual Basic](../../../../visual-basic/programming-guide/language-features/xml/creating-xml.md).
+ For more information, see [Creating XML in Visual Basic](../../../../visual-basic/programming-guide/language-features/xml/creating-xml.md).

-## <a name="accessing-and-navigating-xml"></a>Accesso ed esplorazione di XML
+## <a name="accessing-and-navigating-xml"></a>Accessing and Navigating XML
- Visual Basic fornisce proprietà Axis XML per l'accesso e l'esplorazione di strutture XML.
-Queste proprietà consentono di accedere a elementi e attributi XML specificando i nomi degli elementi figlio XML.
-In alternativa, è possibile chiamare in modo esplicito i metodi per lo spostamento e l' [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] individuazione di elementi e attributi.
-Nell'esempio di codice seguente, ad esempio, vengono utilizzate le proprietà Axis XML per fare riferimento agli attributi e agli elementi figlio di un elemento XML.
-Nell'esempio di codice viene [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] utilizzata una query per recuperare gli elementi figlio e restituirli come elementi XML, eseguendo in modo efficace una trasformazione.
+ Visual Basic provides XML axis properties for accessing and navigating XML structures.
+These properties enable you to access XML elements and attributes by specifying the XML child element names.
+Alternatively, you can explicitly call the [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] methods for navigating and locating elements and attributes.
+For example, the following code example uses XML axis properties to refer to the attributes and child elements of an XML element.
+The code example uses a [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] query to retrieve child elements and output them as XML elements, effectively performing a transform.

  [!code-vb[VbXmlSamples#8](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples3.vb#8)]

- Per ulteriori informazioni, vedere [accesso a XML in Visual Basic](../../../../visual-basic/programming-guide/language-features/xml/accessing-xml.md).
+ For more information, see [Accessing XML in Visual Basic](../../../../visual-basic/programming-guide/language-features/xml/accessing-xml.md).

 ## <a name="xml-namespaces"></a>Spazi dei nomi XML
- Visual Basic consente di specificare un alias per uno spazio dei nomi XML globale utilizzando l' `Imports` istruzione.
-Nell'esempio seguente viene illustrato come utilizzare l' `Imports` istruzione per importare uno spazio dei nomi XML:
+ Visual Basic enables you to specify an alias to a global XML namespace by using the `Imports` statement.
+The following example shows how to use the `Imports` statement to import an XML namespace:

  [!code-vb[VbXMLSamples#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples1.vb#1)]

- È possibile utilizzare un alias dello spazio dei nomi XML quando si accede alle proprietà Axis XML e si dichiarano valori letterali XML per documenti ed elementi XML.
+ You can use an XML namespace alias when you access XML axis properties and declare XML literals for XML documents and elements.

- È possibile recuperare un <xref:System.Xml.Linq.XNamespace> oggetto per un prefisso dello spazio dei nomi specifico usando l' [operatore GetXmlNamespace](../../../../visual-basic/language-reference/operators/getxmlnamespace-operator.md).
+ You can retrieve an <xref:System.Xml.Linq.XNamespace> object for a particular namespace prefix by using the [GetXmlNamespace Operator](../../../../visual-basic/language-reference/operators/getxmlnamespace-operator.md).

- Per altre informazioni, vedere [istruzione Imports (spazio dei nomi XML)](../../../../visual-basic/language-reference/statements/imports-statement-xml-namespace.md).
+ For more information, see [Imports Statement (XML Namespace)](../../../../visual-basic/language-reference/statements/imports-statement-xml-namespace.md).

-### <a name="using-xml-namespaces-in-xml-literals"></a>Utilizzo di spazi dei nomi XML nei valori letterali XML
+### <a name="using-xml-namespaces-in-xml-literals"></a>Using XML Namespaces in XML Literals
- Nell'esempio seguente viene illustrato come creare un <xref:System.Xml.Linq.XElement> oggetto che utilizza lo spazio dei `ns`nomi globale:
+ The following example shows how to create an <xref:System.Xml.Linq.XElement> object that uses the global namespace `ns`:

  [!code-vb[VbXMLSamples#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples1.vb#2)]

- Il compilatore Visual Basic converte i valori letterali XML che contengono alias dello spazio dei nomi XML in codice equivalente che utilizza la notazione XML per l'utilizzo di spazi dei `xmlns` nomi XML, con l'attributo.
-Quando viene compilato, il codice nell'esempio della sezione precedente produce essenzialmente lo stesso codice eseguibile dell'esempio seguente:
+ The Visual Basic compiler translates XML literals that contain XML namespace aliases into equivalent code that uses the XML notation for using XML namespaces, with the `xmlns` attribute.
+When compiled, the code in the previous section's example produces essentially the same executable code as the following example:

  [!code-vb[VbXMLSamples#3](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples1.vb#3)]

-### <a name="using-xml-namespaces-in-xml-axis-properties"></a>Utilizzo di spazi dei nomi XML in Proprietà Axis XML
+### <a name="using-xml-namespaces-in-xml-axis-properties"></a>Using XML Namespaces in XML Axis Properties
- Gli spazi dei nomi XML dichiarati in valori letterali XML non sono disponibili per l'utilizzo nelle proprietà Axis XML. È tuttavia possibile utilizzare gli spazi dei nomi globali con le proprietà dell'asse XML.
-Usare i due punti per separare il prefisso dello spazio dei nomi XML dal nome dell'elemento locale.
+ XML namespaces declared in XML literals are not available for use in XML axis properties.
+However, global namespaces can be used with the XML axis properties.
+Use a colon to separate the XML namespace prefix from the local element name.
 Di seguito è riportato un esempio:

  [!code-vb[VbXMLSamples#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples1.vb#4)]